Neckross/Windows365-PSScripts/Troubleshooting Cleanup Intune Scripts/README.md

 > IMPORTANT: Download script and Upload to Intune Proactive Remediation scripts blade.

+> REMINDER: you MUST set script to run in user-context "Run this script using logged-on credentials".

 ### Remediation Script
 The remediation script fuels from the detection script, and will attempt to cleanup files stored under C:\Temp folder in a Cloud PC.

 > IMPORTANT: Download script and Upload to Intune Proactive Remediation scripts blade.

+> REMINDER: you MUST set script to run in user-context "Run this script using logged-on credentials".